 Is Marijuana Addictive?

 Contrary to popular belief, individuals can indeed become addicted to marijuana.
-When you see statements that marijuanat is a “non-addictive” substance, it is scientifically incorrect.
+When you see statements that marijuana is a “non-addictive” substance, it is scientifically incorrect.
 You can get addicted to marijuana, and modern science has shown this many, many times.
 This is one of the reasons it can be difficult to stop, and probably why you’re looking up how to quit smoking weed in the first place!

 As the National Institutes of Health points out, somebody can progress to problem use and substance use disorder, with addiction arising in some individuals.
 The person becomes psychologically dependent upon the drug in the system, and you are likely to experience psychological symptoms of withdrawal upon cessation.